Chart Color Schemes

 AreaSearch assessment of residential development activity positions Caulfield - North among the top 25% of areas assessed nationwide

 Caulfield - North has seen approximately 252 new homes approved annually over the past five financial years, totalling 1,261 homes.
-As of FY-26, 14 approvals have been recorded.
+As of FY-26 so far, 18 approvals have been recorded.
 On average, one new resident arrives per year for each new home approved between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value for new properties is $370,000.
+The average construction value of new properties is $370,000.

-If current development rates continue, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.
+Population forecasts indicate Caulfield - North will gain 6,412 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development